We take accountability seriously

 Conflict of Interest Policy

-UNICEF UK is committed to ensuring transparency in its governance practices and complying with legal requirements.
+We are committed to ensuring transparency in its governance practices and complying with legal requirements.
 Our Conflict of Interest Policy sets out our approach to managing actual, perceived and potential conflicts of interest or loyalties.
 A ‘conflict of interest’ is any situation in which a person’s personal interests or interests of a connected person could, or could be seen to, prevent them acting only in the best interests of the charity.